rostislav-matveev/FvwmPy/README.md

   for logging messages.
 Here `<new_level>` is one of the `fvwmpy.L_*` constants described above. `m.logger.getEffectiveLevel()` is the current level.
 See also `m.debug`,...,`m.critical` methods below.
+  The default level is `fvwmpy.L_WARN`, which keeps it relatively quiet.

 - **`m.config`**

   `m.config` is the database containing information sent by FVWM